How do you learn to surf and make a difference too?

 You’ll be staying in our large volunteer house in Fish Hoek throughout your trip.
-The house is reserved solely for i to i volunteers and you will have use of all facilities.
-The house accommodates up to 25 people in dormitory-style rooms with bunk beds which are based on mixed sex.
-There are three bathrooms and a maximum of 8 people in a room.
-There’s also a lounge area, balcony, garden, barbeque facilities.
-The house is in a locked compound in a residential area and a short distance from the shops and beach.
-There are lockers at the accommodation for you to lock your valuables away but please remember to bring a padlock and keys with you!
+The house is reserved solely for i-to-i volunteers and you will have use of all facilities.
+The house accommodates up to 20 people in dormitory-style rooms with bunk beds which are based on same sex.
+There are three bathrooms and a maximum of 6 people in a room.
+There’s also a lounge area, balcony, garden, barbeque facilities and swimming pool.
+The project is situated in various schools within and surrounding the city of Cape Town.
+Each project is around a fifteen minute taxi ride away from your project.
+This cost is not included and you should budget around US$15 per week.

 A 10 minute walk away there is a supermarket, serviced laundry and an internet café and there’s also a shopping mall a little further on.
 You can also head down to the beach area for bars and restaurants, about a 10 minute drive away.